rwaming/next_karaoke_remote/README.md

 - After some learning, I realized this project needs no more page.tsx.
   The first to do is to check todo to get direction.

+#### ~~#73 - Check if TailwindCSS treeshake can be applied(devDependencies)~~

+- Tailwind CSS offical document says, if some classes is not used, those'll be removed in build process.
+- If to delete some classes must be prevented, the way is to lay classes out of @layer.

 #### ~~#72 - Select hosting service, considering to use Github Page~~